seebi/ckan2debian/README.md

 * there is no changelog written, just one package without a history
 * package description should be enhanced
 * package license should be used from the dataset
-* there are not so much dataset which comply with the requirements
+* there are not so much datasets which comply with the requirements (a list of valid datasets is in file `ValidPackages.txt`)

 ## example run
 This is an example run of the script which creates a debian package of the CKAN